Q: How does RSSHub work？

 Q: Can I use the demo instance？

-A: rsshub.app (opens new window) is the demo instance provided, running the latest build of RSSHub from master branch, the cache is set 120 minutes and it's free to use.
-However, if you see an badge strict anti-crawler policy for route, this means popular websites such as Facebook etc. may pose a request quota on individual IP address, which means it can get unreliable from time to time for the demo instance.
+A: rsshub.app is the demo instance provided, running the latest build of RSSHub from master branch, the cache is set 120 minutes and it's free to use.
+However, if you see an badge 🚨 Strict anti-crawling for route, this means popular websites such as Facebook etc. may pose a request quota on individual IP address, which means it can get unreliable from time to time for the demo instance.
 You are encouraged to host your own RSSHub instance to get a better usability.

 Q: Why are images/videos not loading in some RSSHub routes？